Wellbeing statement

 - We have our own therapy dog – Herbie.

-- A strong and effective culture of wellbeing focused around a growth mindset and centering on our school values.
+- We have a strong and effective culture of Wellbeing focused around a growth mindset and centering on our school values.

 Shaping Us Centre for Early Childhood